Earth and Environmental Sciences

 This summer experience program focused on Earth and Environmental Science, high school students will explore the field via a course bridging camp and college-level study.
 Brought to you by UConn Department of Earth Sciences Faculty, Dr. Ouimet and Dr. Hren, students will have the opportunity to work side-by-side with field researchers and experts.

-Geoscientists study all aspects of the Earth, including its history, structure, rocks, soils, rivers, oceans and atmosphere.
+Earth Scientists study all aspects of the Earth system, including its history, structure, rocks, soils, rivers, oceans and atmosphere.
 The UConn Environmental Science pre-college summer course will introduce this wide-ranging discipline and discuss how earth and environmental scientists play a crucial role in understanding and making predictions about a diverse range of earth resources, processes and hazards, from mineral deposits to earthquakes to floods and climate change.
 Why is this important?
 Earth’s ecology is closely linked to sustainability and environmental science is key to this pursuit.

 This Earth and Environmental summer course for high school students will integrate:

-• lectures and dynamic learning modules on background geoscience material
+• lectures and dynamic learning modules on background earth science material.

-• guest visits from Geoscience faculty across the wide range topics in the discipline
+• guest visits from UConn Earth Sciences faculty across the wide range topics in the discipline.

 Sessions Offered